Sheena Easton: 2000–2015: Fabulous and re-issues

-2013–2021: 42nd Street

-In February 2013, Demon/Edsel Records, based in the United Kingdom, reissued Easton's You Could Have Been with Me and Madness, Money & Music along with A Private Heaven and Do You in two compact disc packages remastered with bonus tracks, with the latter including the extended version of "Jimmy Mack" that has never been included on any of her reissues.
+In February 2013, Demon Records, along with Edsel Records, reissued Easton's You Could Have Been with Me and Madness, Money & Music along with A Private Heaven and Do You in two compact disc packages remastered with bonus tracks, with the latter including the extended version of "Jimmy Mack" that has never been included on any of her reissues.
 In November 2014, a box set of Easton's first five albums in an original album series CD collection was released by Warner Music in the United Kingdom.

+2015–present: Recent work and re–issues

 In 2015, Easton embarked on symphony concerts with guest vocalists entitled "The Spy Who Loved Me" with material from spy movies of the past and present and featuring Bond-style music with symphonies around the United States beginning in San Francisco from July 2015 and continuing into 2016.
 Easton also performed a small tour of dates during the latter part of 2015 in Australia featuring her Greatest Hits.
 In November 2016, Easton accepted the role of Dorothy Brock in the revival production of 42nd Street, which premiered on 20 March 2017 in London's West End, Drury Lane.
 Lulu replaced Easton in March 2018.

-2021–present: Recent work and re–issues

-Easton performed at the 2021 New York State Fair, and on 17 September 2021, RT Industries in the United States, and Cherry Red Records in the United Kingdom, launched a re-issue campaign of her back catalog during her tenure with EMI Records, and issued the three-CD box set The Definitive Singles 1980–1987.
+Easton performed at the 2021 New York State Fair, and on 17 September 2021, RT Industries in the United States, and Cherry Red Records in the United Kingdom, launched a re-issue campaign of her back catalog during her tenure with EMI Records, and issued the three-CD box set The Definitive Singles 1980–1987 all remastered from the original master recordings.
 The release collected all of Easton's English-language singles recorded for EMI Records, along with format-edit versions and some previously unreleased vault material together with additional releases throughout 2025.

 On 19 November 2021, Apple Music made additional material available digitally, with the collections Best Ballads and Greatest Hits, which feature material from Easton's post-1987 era with MCA Records and Universal Records.
 In 2022, Cherry Red released the soundtrack to her 1982 TV special Live at the Palace, Hollywood on CD for the first time, along with the first DVD release of the show.
 In 2025, Cherry Red released box sets "Modern Girl" and "Strut".
+Following re–issues, the album A Private Heaven debuted at number 66 on the Scottish Albums Charts in March 2022, whilst the albums Madness, Money and Music and Do You debuted at numbers 46 respectively in Scotland in 2023 and 2024.

+Artistry

+Easton is a soprano, whose voice was described by The New York Times music critic Stephen Holden as "piercingly direct in her attack and somewhat thin in timbre".
+He said her voice "fits squarely into the ... middle-of-the-road pop-rock genre".